[Apr. 25, 2020, revision with additional soundtrack: Just Dropped In]

 - The mapper photos were by myself (Andrea Giacomelli aka pibinko), but were included without attribution.

-Since all the information about the rationale and the development of the project were published through the GFOSS.it site (and you can still find them here), it would not have been difficult to obtain additional information.
+Since all the information about the rationale and the development of the project were published through the GFOSS.it institutional site, it would not have been difficult to obtain additional information.

 The author of the article was contacted about these issues.
 At the time she refused to consider the possibility of providing some sort of follow-up to give a more balanced picture.
 As a somewhat partial compensation to this partial representation, we ended up having the final campaign event hosted by Politecnico di Milano (July 2, 2008).
 Still, the story of mis-aligned perceptions related to m(‘)appare was far from being resolved.
 Several other months of interesting interactions followed (and, to som extent, are still ongoing).